ComScore

 • Run time: 89 minutes

 This coming-of-age story about four 12-year-old boys in 1950s Oregon is an inspiring tale of friendship, growing up and doing the right thing.
-Featuring some darker themes (making this film best for teens and up), this moving film strikes the right balance of childhood adventure, grown-up drama and a cute Jerry O’Connell.
+The movie has some darker themes—there are scenes that show kids smoking and drinking, plus a murder theme and a gang of criminally violent teen bullies—so this film is best for teens and up.
+That said, it’s a very moving watch that strikes the right balance of childhood adventure, grown-up drama and a cute Jerry O’Connell.

 13. Toy Story (1995)